Dog Reactivity on Walks Explained

 Dog reactivity usually starts small.

-Because these signs seem manageable, they often get ignored.
-Unfortunately, repetition builds habits.
-As a result, dog reactivity becomes harder to change later.
+Because early signs seem manageable, they often get ignored.
+As a result, repetition builds habits.

 Common Reasons for Dog Reactivity

 Dog reactivity often develops through everyday routines.
-In many cases, it happens without anyone meaning to cause it.
+In many cases, it happens without anyone realizing it.

 Lack of Calm Social Exposure

-Dogs need calm and structured exposure to the world.
-Without it, new sights and sounds feel overwhelming.
+Dogs need calm, structured exposure to the world.
+Without it, everything feels overwhelming.

-When dogs do not learn how to stay neutral, everything feels important.
-Because of that, dog reactivity grows instead of fading.
+When dogs do not learn neutrality early, every distraction feels important.
+Because of that, reactions increase instead of fading.

 Window and Yard Barking

-Window and fence barking practice dog reactivity every day.
+Window and fence barking practice reactivity every day.

 Pulling That Gets Rewarded

-Many dogs learn that pulling leads to good things.
+Many dogs learn that pulling leads to something good.

-Even when this works only sometimes, the habit sticks.
-Inconsistent rewards make dog reactivity harder to reduce.
+Even if it works only sometimes, the habit sticks.
+Inconsistent rewards make reactivity harder to reduce.

 Too Much Unstructured Play